arup-group/elara/README.md

 `elara event-handlers volume-counts car bus -e EPSG:2113 -s .01 -n nz_test -o ~/Data/nz_test`

-Produce a **benchmark**, in this case we will assume that a benchmark has already been created called `ireland-highways` and that it works for buses, cars and trains.
+Produce a **benchmark**, in this case we assume that a benchmark has already been created called `ireland-highways` and that it works for buses and cars.

-`elara benchmarks ireland-highways car bus`
+`elara benchmarks ireland-highways car bus -e "ESPG:2157"`

-Note that commands with dependencies (such as post-processors and benchmarks) will have these dependencies automatically fulfilled.
-In the case of the dublin benchmark, this means that outputs for car and bus volume-counts will also be procuced.
+Note that we are assuming that all other option defaults are correct. ie:
+- --scale_factor = 0.1
+- --time_periods = 24
+- etc

 ## Configuration